dylansloann/SketchMath/README.md

 [![Product Name Screen Shot][product-screenshot]]

 This was a personal project I embarked on.
-The idea came from the desire to test of deep learning.
+The idea came from the desire to test out deep learning.
 It was a lot of fun to make and hope yall like it. :)

 ### Features
 * Offers the fully integrated QuickPaint software (self made drawing application)